skulptur/asset-preloader/README.md

 ## Canceling

-The asset preloader can be canceled at any time during loading, when calling `preload.cancel()` all assets already preloaded will be available for use, but the download of pending assets will be abandoned and `status` will be set to `0`.
+The asset preloader can be canceled at any time during loading.
+When calling `preload.cancel()` all assets already preloaded will be available for use, but the download of pending assets will be abandoned and `status` will be set to `0`.

 ```typescript
 preload.onCancel((items) => {